Python Turtle - Lesson 2

 7 print("How are you?")

-Predict what you think the code will do and then run it.
+Predict what you think the code will do, then run it to check.

 Hello Hunter